preeyankaa/preeyankaa/README.md

 - 🔗 **LinkedIn**: [linkedin.com/in/priyanka--bhandari/](https://www.linkedin.com/in/priyanka--bhandari/)
 - 🌐 **Portfolio**: [Coming Soon]
 - 📧 **Email**: priyanka.224657201@vcet.edu.in
 - 💼 **GitHub**: [github.com/preeyankaa](https://github.com/preeyankaa)

 ---

 ## ✨ Fun Facts

-- 🌱 Currently exploring Open Source & Hackathons.
+- 🌱 Currently exploring Open Source & Hackathons
-- 🌍 Dreaming of building a startup that makes a social impact.
+- 🌍 Dreaming of building a startup that makes a social impact
 - 🎨 Also love cooking and travelling

 ---

 _Thanks for visiting!
 Feel free to explore my repositories and connect with me._ 🚀